March 18-25, 2016

-This trip is limited to only six or seven families, so reserve your place today!
+This trip is limited to only 30 participants, so reserve your place today!

 OPEN NEW DOORS TO CUBA through unparalleled access to scientists from American Museum of Natural History partner institutions, private tours, meetings, and activities with local community members and representatives of Cuba’s educational, cultural, and economic institutions.